 Southbank Centre is a world-famous, multi-venue arts centre in London, with a dynamic year-round festivals programme and an inclusive ethos.
 As the UK’s largest arts centre, Southbank Centre was founded as part of the Festival of Britain in 1951.
 It’s a place where people experience world-class art and culture, and it’s designed at every level to stimulate, inspire, educate and amaze.

-* Data Presentation to the Southbank Finance Team, and
+- Data Presentation to the Southbank Finance Team

 Rota Horizon is used by the Visitor Experience, Ticketing & Membership and Customer Relations Departments to create rotas for over 30 managers and 200 hosts.
 This means that Matthew gets plenty of working-day exposure to Rota Horizon, and he was lavish with his praise of how the system helps solve the Southbank Centre’s Staff Planning problems: